dojot/dojot-ui/cornerstone/README.md

 ## Overview

 This code is based on Micro Front-end Architecture, using the module-federation plugin by webpack v5.

-### Builder

-### UI

 ## Dependencies

 As the new approach to Dojot GUI's, this service doesn't need any dependecies.

 ## Roadmap